coveooss/terragrunt/README.md

 ### Export variables to a file

-There are various ways to import variables such as `inputs` in the terragrunt config or `import_variables` blocks but these variables are not accessible by Terraform directly to write your imported variables to a file, use the `export_variables` block.
+There are various ways to import variables such as `inputs` in the terragrunt config or `import_variables` blocks but these variables are not accessible by Terraform directly

+To write your imported variables to a file, use the `export_variables` block.
 Example:

 ```hcl
 export_variables {